 Insufficient quota on VPC route entries

 Alert description: The number of route entries that you can add to the route table of the virtual private cloud (VPC) is less than five.
-In a cluster that has Flannel installed, each node occupies a VPC route entry.
+In a cluster that has Flannel installed, each node occupies one VPC route entry.
 If the quota on VPC route entries is exhausted, you cannot add nodes to the cluster.
 Clusters that have Terway installed do not use VPC route entries.

 Insufficient quota on SLB instances in the VPC

 Alert description: The number of Server Load Balancer (SLB) instances that you can create in the VPC is less than five.
-Each LoadBalancer Service in an ACK cluster occupies an SLB instance.
+Each LoadBalancer Service in an ACK cluster occupies one SLB instance.
 If the quota is exhausted, the new LoadBalancer Services that you create cannot work as expected.

 Insufficient quota on SLB instances that can be associated with an ECS instance

 Alert description: The quota on the number of SLB instances that can be associated with an Elastic Compute Service (ECS) instance is insufficient.
 For pods that are connected to LoadBalancer Services, the ECS instances on which the pods are deployed are associated with SLB instances.
-If the quota is exhausted, the new pods that you deploy and associate with the LoadBalancer services cannot process requests as expected.
+If the quota is exhausted, the new pods that you deploy and associate with the LoadBalancer Services cannot process requests as expected.

 Insufficient quota on SLB backend servers